Marie de' Medici: Conflict with Richelieu, exile and death

 Her visit to Amsterdam was considered a diplomatic triumph by the Dutch, as it lent official recognition to the newly-formed Dutch Republic; accordingly, she was given an elaborate ceremonial royal entry, of the sort the Republic avoided for its own rulers.
 Spectacular displays (by Claes Corneliszoon Moeyaert) and water pageants took place in the city's harbour in celebration of her visit.
 There was a procession led by two mounted trumpeters, and a large temporary structure was erected on an artificial island in the Amstel River especially for the festival.
 The structure was designed to display a series of dramatic tableaux in tribute to her once she set foot on the floating island and entered its pavilion.
 Afterwards she was offered an Indonesian rice table by the burgomaster, Albert Burgh.
 He also sold her a famous rosary, captured in Brazil.
 The visit prompted Caspar Barlaeus to write his Medicea hospes ("The Medicean Guest", 1638).

 Marie subsequently traveled to Cologne, where she took refuge in a house loaned by her friend, the painter Rubens.
 She fell ill in June 1642 and died of a bout of pleurisy in destitution on 3 July 1642, five months before Richelieu.
 It was not until 8 March 1643 that her body was finally laid to rest in France, in the Basilica of St Denis, The burial was held without much ceremony, and her heart was sent to La Flèche, in accordance with the wish of Henry IV, who wanted their two hearts to be reunited.
-Her son Louis XIII died on May 14, only two months after the funeral.
+Her son Louis XIII died on 14 May, only two months after the funeral.

+In 1793, during the French Revolution, Queen Marie was dug up by the French revolutionists who threw insults at the remains of the Queen whom they accused of having murdered her husband.
+Some among them tore out the remaining tufts of her hair still attached to the skull and passed them around.
+Some of her bones were found floating in muddy water and her remains were thrown into a mass grave along with other French deceased royals.
+In 1817, Louis XVIII ordered that those royals buried in the mass grave be reburied.
+Marie in 1817 was reburied in the crypt of Basilica of Saint Denis.